 Getting your first home is a big deal.
 Not only does it signal your independence, but it also gives you a place to call your own – your own personal private space.
-Here in Singapore, getting a house can be quite costly thanks to the limited land area we have, but luckily for Singapore citizens and Permanent Residents (PR), the government has schemes and grants in place to help us all find our dream home.
+Here in Singapore, getting a house can be quite costly thanks to the limited land area we have, but luckily for Singapore Citizens and Permanent Residents (Learn more), the government has schemes and grants in place to help us all find our dream home.

 The Housing Development Board (HDB) of Singapore is tasked to provide affordable public housing options for residents, and these mainly take the form of HDB flats – high-rise apartment buildings built by the state.
 These flats are typically the most affordable housing options, and as much as 82 per cent of Singapore’s population live in these flats all over the island.